 5 Howard Hughes Medical Institute, The Rockefeller University, New York, NY 10065, USA

 The discovery of numerous potent and broad neutralizing antibodies (bNAbs) against Human Immunodeficiency Virus type 1 (HIV-1) envelope glycoprotein has invigorated the potential of using them as an effective preventative and therapeutic agent.
-The majority of the anti-HIV-1 antibodies, currently under clinical investigation, are formulated singly for intra-venous (IV) infusion.
+The majority of the anti-HIV-1 antibodies, currently under clinical investigation, are formulated singly for intravenous (IV) infusion.
 However, due to the high degree of genetic variability in the case of HIV-1, a single broad neutralizing antibody will likely not be sufficient to protect against the broad range of viral isolates.
 To that end, delivery of two or more co-formulated bnAbs against HIV-1 in a single subcutaneous (SC) injection is highly desired.
-We, therefore, co-formulated two anti-HIV bnAbs, 3BNC117-LS and 10-1074-LS, to a total concentration of 150 mg/mL for SC administration and analyzed them using a panel of analytical techniques.
-Chromatographic based methods, such as RP-HPLC, CEX-HPLC, SEC-HPLC, were developed to ensure separation and detection of each antibody in the co-formulated sample.
+We, therefore, co-formulated two anti-HIV bnAbs, 3BNC117-LS, and 10-1074-LS, to a total concentration of 150 mg/mL for SC administration and analyzed them using a panel of analytical techniques.
+Chromatographic-based methods, such as RP-HPLC, CEX-HPLC, and SEC-HPLC, were developed to ensure the separation and detection of each antibody in the co-formulated sample.
 In addition, we used a panel of diverse pseudoviruses to detect the functionality of individual antibodies in the co-formulation.
-We also used these methods to test the stability of the co-formulated antibodies and believe that such an approach can support future efforts towards the formulation and characterization of multiple high-concentration antibodies for SC delivery.
+We also used these methods to test the stability of the co-formulated antibodies and believe that such an approach can support future efforts toward the formulation and characterization of multiple high-concentration antibodies for SC delivery.
+View Full-Text